mindspore-ai/docs/tutorials/source_en/debug/profiler.md

     ├── profiler_metadata.json         // It is used to store information and other Profiler related metadata that users add through the add_metadata interface
     ├── ASCEND_PROFILER_OUTPUT         // MindSpore Profiler interface parses performance data
     │   ├── api_statistic.csv          // Generated when profiler_level=ProfilerLevel.Level1 or profiler_level=ProfilerLevel.Level2
-    │   ├── ascend_mindspore_profiler_{Rank_ID}.db    // Generated when export_type of _ExperimentalConfig interface contains ExportType.Db, if ExportType.Text is not contained at the same time, all other files will not be generated.
+    │   ├── ascend_mindspore_profiler_{Rank_ID}.db    // Generated when export_type of _ExperimentalConfig interface contains ExportType.Db, if ExportType.Text is not contained at the same time, the performance file of the text type is not generated
     │   ├── communication_analyzer.db    // Record communication time and bandwidth information, and configure ExportType.Db generation in export_type of the _ExperimentalConfig interface.
-If ExportType.Text is not configured at the same time, all other performance files will not be generated.
+If ExportType.Text is not configured at the same time, the performance file of the text type is not generated
     │   ├── communication.json         // Provides visualization data for performance analysis in multi-card or cluster scenarios, generated when profiler_level=ProfilerLevel.Level1 or profiler_level=ProfilerLevel.Level2
     │   ├── communication_matrix.json  // It provides a visual data basis for performance analysis of communication scenarios such as multi-card or cluster, and contains basic information about communication small operators.
 Communication small operator basic information file, generated when profiler_level=ProfilerLevel.Level1 or profiler_level=ProfilerLevel.Level2
     │   ├── dataset.csv                // Generated when activities contains ProfilerActivity.CPU
-    │   ├── data_preprocess.csv        // Generated when profiler_level=ProfilerLevel.Level2
+    │   ├── data_preprocess.csv        // Generated when profiler_level=ProfilerLevel.Level2, if the model does not have an AICPU operator, the file will not be generated even if the collection level is set to Level2
     │   ├── kernel_details.csv         // Generated when activities contains ProfilerActivity.NPU
     │   ├── l2_cache.csv               // Generated when l2_cache=True
     │   ├── memory_record.csv          // Generated when profile_memory=True